-IBM Cloud Labs, which counts Elizabeth Arden and the U.S. Golf Association among its customers, offers several services, including so-called cloudbursting19.
+IBM's cloud efforts, which count Elizabeth Arden and the U.S. Golf Association among their customers, offer several services, including so-called cloudbursting.
 In a cloudbursting scenario a firm's data center running at maximum capacity can seamlessly shift part of the workload to IBM's cloud, with any spikes in system use metered, utility style.
-Cloudbursting is appealing because forecasting demand is difficult and can't account for the ultrarare, high-impact events, sometimes called black swans20.
+Cloudbursting is appealing because forecasting demand is difficult and can't account for the ultrarare, high-impact events, sometimes called black swans.
 Planning to account for usage spikes explains why the servers at many conventional corporate IS shops run at only 10 to 20 percent capacity.J.
 Parkinson, "Green Data Centers Tackle LEED Certification," SearchDataCenter.com, January 18, 2007.
 While Cloud Labs cloudbursting service is particularly appealing for firms that already have a heavy reliance on IBM hardware in-house, it is possible to build these systems using the hardware clouds of other vendors, too.

-- Salesforce.com's Force.com cloud is especially tuned to help firms create and deploy custom Web applications.
+Salesforce.com's Force.com cloud is especially tuned to help firms create and deploy custom Web applications.
 The firm makes it possible to piece together projects using premade Web services that provide software building blocks for features like calendaring and scheduling.
 The integration with the firm's SaaS CRM effort, and with third-party products like Google Maps allows enterprise mash-ups that can combine services from different vendors into a single application that's run on Force.com hardware.
 The platform even includes tools to help deploy Facebook applications.
 Intuitive Surgical used Force.com to create and host a custom application to gather clinical trial data for the firm's surgical robots.
 An IS manager at Intuitive noted, "We could build it using just their tools, so in essence, there was no programming."G. Gruman, "Early Experiments in Cloud Computing," InfoWorld, April 7, 2008.
-Other users include - 19.
-Describes the use of cloud computing to provide excess capacity during periods of spiking demand.
-Cloudbursting is a scalability solution that is usually provided as an overflow sservice, kicking in as needed. - 20.
-Unpredicted, but highly impactful events.
-Scalable computing resources can help a firm deal with spiking impact from Black Swan events.
-The phrase entered the managerial lexicon from the 2007 book of the same name by Nassim Taleb.

-Jobscience, which used Force.com to launch its online recruiting site; and Harrah's Entertainment, which uses Force.com applications to manage room reservations, air travel programs, and player relations.
+Other users include Jobscience, which used Force.com to launch its online recruiting site; and Harrah's Entertainment, which uses Force.com applications to manage room reservations, air travel programs, and player relations.